Tire Safety Recalls(Lea en español)

 Tire Rack will assist retail customers with recalled tire replacements.
 South Bend, IN-area consumers can call Tire Rack customer service at 888-981-3953, to make arrangements to come to Tire Rack's South Bend headquarters for tire inspection and/or replacement.

-All other retail customers who purchased tires from Tire Rack that were subsequently recalled can purchase approved replacement tires from Tire Rack, initially paying for tire, shipping and installation costs (including return shipment of recalled tires).
+All other retail customers who purchased tires from Tire Rack that were subsequently recalled can purchase approved replacement tires from Tire Rack, initially paying for tires, shipping and installation costs (including return shipment of recalled tires).
 Then upon return and inspection of the recalled tires to Tire Rack, customers will be reimbursed for tire, all shipping and normal installation costs, resulting in a no cost replacement.

 If this is not convenient, tire recall procedures provide for consumers to have their affected tires inspected and/or replaced locally free of charge including mounting and balancing.
 Authorized dealers can be found on the manufacturers' website Dealer Locater.